jeanlauliac/semantic-js-editor/README.md

 Run:

-    ./build.js
+    ./update.js

-It takes some time to build from scratch.
+It takes some time to update from scratch.
 Once started, it will update anytime a source file change.
 You can check out the editor at [`localhost:8080`](http://localhost:8080).